 Fail early, fail often, but always fail forward (John C. Maxwell)

-Some problems remain problems because of the language we use to frame it.
+Some problems remain problems because of the language we use to frame them.
 And quite frankly, “failure” sucks.

 Being successful is something we all want in our lives, and failure carries a weight of shame.
 Sublimating “failure” as “learning” is a conceptual convolution.
 We’re not wired to think that way.
 Failure is about inadequacy and culpability—if we really thought it was about learning, it would have more profile in our presentations and conferences.
 Instead, we skip the “failing” part and jump right to “key learning,” which is to say, what have successful people learned about being successful?